Singapore Marina Bay skyline at night, Marina Bay Sands hotel with

 Best for Business in Singapore

 Singapore is APAC's business hotel laboratory.
 Marina Bay Sands with the SkyPark infinity pool at 200 metres is the most-recognisable APAC business hotel.
-Raffles Singapore, all-suite-only since 1887 and the working colonial-British heritage flagship, remains the prestige-business address.
+Raffles Singapore, all-suite-only since 1887 and the city's colonial heritage flagship, remains the prestige-business address.
 The Fullerton Hotel in the restored 1928 General Post Office handles the Marina Bay-Civic-District dual position.
-Capella Singapore on Sentosa — the Norman Foster-restored 1880s Tanah Merah colonial-British barracks where the Trump-Kim 2018 summit was hosted — is the working off-CBD bilateral-meeting venue.
-Six Senses Maxwell in the restored 1929 Tanjong Pagar shophouses with Anouska Hempel design is the working historic-shophouse-CBD-walking option.
+Capella Singapore on Sentosa, the Norman Foster-restored 1880s Tanah Merah colonial-British barracks where the Trump-Kim 2018 summit was hosted, is the off-CBD venue of choice for high-level meetings.
+Maxwell Reserve, the former The Maxwell Reserve, Autograph Collection in a restored 1929 Tanjong Pagar building, now an Autograph Collection hotel, is the heritage option within walking distance of the CBD.

 Top 20 Singapore Business Hotels → All Business Hotels →